kdgregory/log4j-aws-appenders/Docs/cloudwatch.md

 The CloudWatch implementation provides (will provide) the following features:

-  [x] User-specified log-group and log-stream names [x] Substitution variables to customize log-group and log-stream names [x] Rolling log streams
+* [x] User-specified log-group and log-stream names
+* [x] Substitution variables to customize log-group and log-stream names
+* [x] Rolling log streams, either fixed-delay or hourly/daily
-  [ ] Configurable discard in case of network connectivity issues
+* [ ] Configurable discard in case of network connectivity issues

 Your Log4J configuration should look something like this: